corticon/documentation/docs/Modeling-Rules/ruleflows/README.md

 ### Test Ruleflows using Ruletests

 You can test a Ruleflow using a Ruletest just as you use it to test a Rulesheet.
 When you test a Ruleflow in a Ruletest, the input data that you define is processed by the first Rulesheet in the Ruleflow’s sequence.
-After the first Rulesheet completes executing, its output becomes the input to the next Rulesheet in the sequence, and so on, until the last Rulesheet completes executing.&#x20;
+After the first Rulesheet completes executing, its output becomes the input to the next Rulesheet in the sequence, and so on, until the last Rulesheet completes executing.

 The Output pane then displays the final output of the Ruleflow.
-The Rule Messages view displays all rule messages that are created as a result of rules firing in each Rulesheet.&#x20;
+The Rule Messages view displays all rule messages that are created as a result of rules firing in each Rulesheet.

 To test a Ruleflow using a Ruletest, you must select the Ruleflow as the Ruletest’s test subject either while creating the Ruletest or by modifying the Test Subject property in the Ruletest editor.